ParkMyCar/compact_str/README.md

 ### Testing
 Strings and unicode can be quite messy, even further, we're working with things at the bit level. `compact_str` has an _extensive_ test suite comprised of unit testing, property testing, and fuzz testing, to ensure our invariants are upheld.
 We test across all major OSes (Windows, macOS, and Linux), architectures (64-bit and 32-bit), and endian-ness (big endian and little endian).

-Fuzz testing is run with `libFuzzer` _and_ `AFL++` with `AFL++` running on both `x86_64` and `ARMv7` architectures.
-We test with [`miri`](https://github.com/rust-lang/miri) to catch cases of undefined behavior, and run all tests on every rust compiler since `v1.49` to ensure support for our minimum supported Rust version (MSRV).
+Fuzz testing is run with `libFuzzer`, `AFL++`, *and* `honggfuzz`, with `AFL++` running on both `x86_64` and `ARMv7` architectures.
+We test with [`miri`](https://github.com/rust-lang/miri) to catch cases of undefined behavior, and run all tests on every Rust compiler since `v1.57` to ensure support for our minimum supported Rust version (MSRV).

 ### `unsafe` code
-`CompactString` uses a bit of unsafe code because accessing fields from a `union` is inherently unsafe, the compiler can't guarantee what value is actually stored.
+`CompactString` uses a bit of unsafe code because we manually define what variant we are, so unlike an enum, the compiler can't guarantee what value is actually stored.
-We also have some manually implemented heap data structures, i.e. `BoxString`, and mess with bytes at a bit level.
+We also have some manually implemented heap data structures, i.e. `HeapBuffer`, and mess with bytes at a bit level, to make the most out of our resources.
-That being said, uses of unsafe code in this library are quite limited and constrained to only where absolutely necessary, and always documented with
+That being said, uses of unsafe code in this library are constrained to only where *absolutely* necessary, and always documented with
 `// SAFETY: <reason>`.

 ### Similar Crates